-The annual EMR competition trip sponsored by Dive!
-Tutukaka and the Bobby Stafford-Bush Foundation took place last week, the trip started in 2002 with just three students from three Northland schools, this year we had another 25 schools from 8 regions and 32 students participate.
-Since 2002, a total of 223 schools and 347 students have participated in this trip.
+The competition trip is sponsored by Dive!
+Tutukaka and the Bobby Stafford-Bush Foundation, the trip started in 2002 with the support of Dive Tutukaka with just three students from three Northland schools, this year we had another 22 schools represented from 8 regions, 29 students, 28 parents and 11 supporters participate.
+Since 2002, a total of 245 schools and 376 students have participated in this trip.
 The participation of EMR representative students from the regions is thanks to the Bobby Stafford-Bush Foundation (including flights, transfers, accommodation and charter for the parents).

-involved in a variety of projects that address local marine issues such as presentations on marae, campaigning council and writing letters to the editor” says programme director Samara Nicholas.
+“I’m so impressed with the amazing action projects and passion these students have to protect the marine environment for future generations.
+Students were involved in a variety of projects that address local marine issues such campaigning council to change from plastic coated to paper parking tickets, storm water projects, and writing letters to members of parliament” says programme director Samara Nicholas.

 In addition to the opportunity to represent the school or region for the EMR ACTION prize, we offered the Bobby Stafford-Bush – EMR Ocean Art prize.
 The Bobby Stafford-Bush Foundation supports this special prize for young kiwis that have experienced the marine environment with EMR and display that passion and experience through art.

 On board the vessel ‘Perfect Day’ we snorkelled at the stunning ‘Garden’s at Maroro Bay, part of the Poor Knights Islands that have been protected by no-take status since 1981.
 This trip is just as special for the adults on board, as it is for the students.